Insta360Develop/MediaSDK-Cpp/README.md

 ### <span id="note">Note</span>

 The video stitcher runs asynchronously.
 Before  **`StartStitch`**, you can call the function **`SetStitchProgressCallback`** to set a callback for receiving the current process during stitching, and call the function **`SetStitchStateCallback`** to set an error callback so that you can get the error info  if an error occurs during stitching.
+After running **StartStitch** function, you must set a **blocking state** to prevent the program from ending.
+You can end the blocking state by using the status returned by these two callback functions.
+It can be referred to **main.cc**.

 The image stitcher runs synchronously.